JohnWayne007/dice/README.md

-# dice
+# Python-Learning
-my first project on Python.
-To roll a dice
+Password Gnerator - generates a password based on the user inputted length Dice - generates a normal dice roll value